EnriqueHormilla/EnriqueHormilla.github.io/content/authors/admin/_index.md

     summary: |
       Talks about current cloud trends, platform tools, highlighting the significant impact and importance of cloud technologies in the region.
 ---
-Hi!!!, I am a seasoned System Administrator turned cloud Platform Engineer with a passion for driving innovation and efficiency in cloud-based environments.
+Hi!, I am a seasoned System Administrator turned cloud Platform Engineer with a passion for driving innovation and efficiency in cloud-based environments.
 With extensive expertise in deploying and managing highly scalable infrastructures, I leverage a deep knowledge of technologies such as Kubernetes, Terraform, Linux, Clouds, CI/CD and monitoring tools such Datadog and Prometheus stack.

 And yes, I can automate everything, except keeping my cats away my desk and houseplants... but I'm working on it!